jhueppauff/BotPlayground/README.md

-# BotInADay
+# Bot Playground
-Playground and Bot Examples
+Playground and Bot Examples for the Microsoft Bot Framework https://dev.botframework.com/